aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ## Step 3: Understand the output

-The following output should appear after executing the `simple-aptos-token` example, though some values will be different:
+The following output should appear after executing the `simple_aptos_token` example, though some values will be different:

 <Tabs groupId="sdk-output">
 <TabItem value="typescript" label="Typescript">